 I think I’m changing it often too, I think with every EP or track release, I’ve debuted a new look.
 When I release a new song, I think “What am I gonna do for this one?”
 And think about how it’s going to look.
 Like my bangs!
 It was like a $5 haircut.
 I couldn’t find a place that would take me, so I jumped into this random place doing it for only $5.
 Everyone’s like “ooh, I love this new look for your record,” but I just wanted bangs.
 But in hindsight, I see it’s a new sound, a new look, and it’s exciting.

+Are there any female artists that you’ve always looked up to?
 Joni Mitchell, MØ, anyone that’s strong and themselves, whatever that is.
 I feel like myself, I’m quite feminine, but I’m also quite tomboyish.
 I don’t know why, but a lot of artists I’ve looked up to are similar.
 Nina Persson from The Cardigans is fucking wicked.
 I was very inspired by this kind of female-fronted bands from the 90s when I first started with “Backbeat” and “Ultraviolet.”

 The Cardigans, No Doubt, The Cranberries, and all these boss bitches.
 There’s not one particular, though.
 I always get questions like “Who’s ONE artist” but you can’t think like that.
 You should be inspired by different things for different reasons.
 I love Joni Mitchell for her melodies and lyrics, and Ryan Adams for his incredible way of setting an emotion, MØ for her attitude, and Taylor Swift for her fucking hooks.
 It’s all different.

+Have you found any places that inspire you?
+For me, there’s a café with a gorgeous view of NYC and I just sit there and work.
 I do, as well.
 I’m not really home a lot and never in one place for a long time, but when I am and need to get stuff done, I always sit myself down in a café and work.
 But when it comes to music, I’m always inspired in LA, but that’s because that’s the only place I stay long enough and go into sessions everyday.
 I also think creativity inspires more creativity.
 When I go write everyday, I get inspired to continue it, it’s like turning your brain on and it just starts working.

 But also, I do find I get quite inspired by nature, like when I go home to northern Norway.
 There’s something so peaceful and nice about the area.
 When I’ve been away for a while, and I come back to it, I fall in love with it all over again.
 More than anything, I get inspired by the chemistry between people more than a place or a view.
 I also find inspiration when I’m really into someone, or if someone just intrigues me.